Committees, Agendas and Minutes Open or Close

 Be significant in terms of its effects on communities living or working in an area comprising two or more wards within the District.

-The latest list of Key Decisions (92kb) and items to be heard in private (published on 16 June 2017) and items to be considered in private session contains all the key decisions the Executive expects to make.
+The latest list of Key Decisions (92kb) and items (Asbestos Contract, SAMT Senior Management Structure and Frederick Gent) to be heard in private (published on 8 September 2017) and items to be considered in private session contains all the key decisions the Executive expects to make.
 Key Decisions are decisions taken by Executive that have a cost or savings implication to the Council of £50,000 or more, or are significant in terms of its effects on communities living or working in an area comprising two or more wards in the District.

 - MPs and MEPs Open or Close